carasaj/bank_churn_model/README.md

 The main file is bank_churn_final.ipynb

-Our project is to create a machine learning model for predicting bank customer churn.
-We will experiment with various processing techniques and models to maximize accuracy, precision, and recall.
-Our best model will be compared to other attempts using similar models to show how each step impacts the accuracy.
+The project goal is to create a machine learning model for predicting bank customer churn.
+Alternative processing techniques and models are used as comparisons to highlight accuracy, precision, and recall of the finished model.